RudeShoulder/Networking/README.md

 # Networking
-here i share my journey on learning a bit about networking
+Here I share my journey on learning a bit about networking.